ArchipelagoMW/Archipelago/worlds/aquaria/docs/en_aquaria.md

   * Fish cave puzzle,
   * Beating Drunian God boss,
   * Beating Sun God boss,
-  * Breaking Li cage in the body,
+  * Breaking Li cage in the body

+Note that, unlike the vanilla game, when opening sing bulbs, Mithalas urns and Sunken city crates, nothing will come out of them.
+The moment those bulbs, urns and crates are opened, the location is considered received.

 The items in the randomizer are:
 - Dishes (used to learn recipes*);